-Terry Book is Funding the Epilepsy Research of the Future
+Terry Book is Helping to Advance Epilepsy Research of the Future

 When Terry Book was eight, she had her first seizure.
 Then a second one.
 They would not stop for another 30 years, during which time she would struggle with every kind imaginable—petit mal, grand mal and everything in between.
 The seizures still allowed Terry to live a normal life, except that driving became impossible.
 She tried every medication she could, and while some helped alleviate her symptoms, nothing worked completely.

-Terry was taking a sedative and several other drugs for her seizures in 1988 when she met Gregory L. Barkley, M.D., a physician in Henry Ford Health System’s Department of Neurology.
+Terry was taking a sedative and several other drugs for her seizures in 1988 when she met Gregory L. Barkley, M.D., a physician in Henry Ford Health’s Department of Neurology.

 At that time, Terry, then 38 years old, had experienced seizures for most of her life, and did not have high hopes for a cure.
 To her surprise, Dr. Barkley was sure he could help her.
 In fact, he promised to get her down to only one prescription—and to eliminate her seizures entirely.
 Dr. Barkley’s optimism turned out to be well-founded: Under his care, Terry has not had a single seizure in the ensuing three decades.